cyberark/simple-llm-eval/README.md

 ![Simpleval Banner](docs/media/simpleval-banner.jpeg)

-Welcome to the simple llm evaluation framework, or `simpleval` for short.
+Welcome to the simple llm evaluation framework, or SimplEval for short.

 ## Getting Started